 What are the Effects of Bankruptcy?

 If you are dealing with a significant amount of debt, filing for bankruptcy might sound like a ticket to freedom.
-To a certain extent, bankruptcy can provide individuals with a fresh start.
+To a certain extent, filing bankruptcy can provide individuals with a fresh start.
 That said, there are drawbacks to filing that you should seriously consider.

-One of the biggest impacts of filing for bankruptcy after divorce is on your credit score.
+One of the biggest impacts of filing bankruptcy after divorce is on your credit score.
 Bankruptcies can impact your credit score for up to ten years.
 This can make it difficult for you to open new credit cards, get a car loan, or buy a new home.

 Luckily, there are ways you can rebuild credit after a bankruptcy by following this guide to Section 609 credit dispute letters.
 For example, working with a credit union to take out an installment loan or to open a secured credit card can be a good option.
 While it will take time to restore your credit, it will not be impossible.

 There is no form of bankruptcy that will eliminate all of your debts and payment obligations.
 For instance, bankruptcy will not eliminate outstanding taxes or student loan payments.
 Additionally, filing for bankruptcy will not free you from an obligation to pay child support.